s-bishnoi/shubham-bishnoi/README.md

 [<img src="./images/photo.png" width="150"/>](./images/photo.png)

 Hello!
 My name is Shubham Bishnoi.
-I just completed my Statistics Honours degree with Computer Science minor from Univeristy of Waterloo.
-Few things that interests me are data visualization, A/B testing and working with databases.
-I look for respectful and creative work environment and team that challenges me to learn new things.
-I aspire to teach Data Science and Ethics in future.
+I just completed my Statistics Honours degree with a Computer Science minor from Univeristy of Waterloo.
+Few things that interest me are data visualization, A/B testing and working with databases.
+I am looking for a respectful and creative work environment and team that challenge me to learn new things.
+I aspire to teach Data Science and Ethics in the future.

 # Contact Information